columnflow.inference

 require_shapes_for_parameter(param_obj)

-Returns True if for a certain parameter object param_obj varied shapes are needed, and False otherwise.
+Function to check if for a certain parameter object param_obj varied shapes are needed.

 to_yaml([stream])